- Published on

 - Having found that the members of

-supportgroup (such asee.reed) have privileges of the Registry. - The tester decided to enumerate and perform privilege escalation via the Registry Hives.
+supportgroup (such asee.reed) have privileges on the Registry. - I decided to enumerate and perform privilege escalation via the Registry Hives.

-- The tester then used following script to check for writeable DLL paths in the Registry.
+- I then used following script to check for writeable DLL paths in the Registry.

 PS C:\Windows\system32> Get-ChildItem HKLM:\SOFTWARE -Recurse -ErrorAction SilentlyContinue | Where-Object {